naitik2314/CipherNook/README.md

    npm run dev
    ```

+### SQLCipher Setup

+To enable database encryption using SQLCipher, follow these steps:

+1. Install SQLCipher:
+   - On Windows, download and install SQLCipher from the official website or use a package manager like `choco`.
+   - On Linux, use your package manager (e.g., `apt install sqlcipher`).
+   - On macOS, use Homebrew: `brew install sqlcipher`.

+2. Update the backend to use SQLCipher:
+   - Ensure the `PRAGMA key` statement is included in the database connection code.
+   - Replace `your-encryption-key` with a secure key of your choice.

+3. Test the setup:
+   - Run the backend and ensure the database is encrypted by attempting to open it with a standard SQLite client (it should fail without the key).

+### Frontend Decryption

+The frontend automatically decrypts passwords fetched from the backend.
+Ensure the backend sends encrypted passwords in Base64 format for compatibility.

 ### Accessing the Application
 - Open your browser and navigate to `http://localhost:3000` (or the port shown in the terminal).